 If you didn’t know, the Maillard reaction is a chemical reaction between amino acids and reducing sugars that give browned, toasted, roasted, and seared foods their amazing flavor.
 Anyone who’s eaten a seared steak, some fried onions, or a toasted marshmallow can appreciate this reaction.
 At any rate, growing black garlic isn’t a possibility, but if you keep reading, you’ll find out how to make black garlic of your own.

 How to Make Black Garlic

 Black garlic can be purchased at many stores or online, but some folks want to try to make it themselves.
 To these people, I salute you.
 Black garlic isn’t difficult to make per se, but it does require time and precision.

 First, select clean, unblemished whole garlic.
-If the garlic needs to be washed, allow it to dry completely for 6 hours or so.
+If the garlic needs to be washed, allow it to dry completely for six hours or so.
 Next, you can purchase a black garlic fermenting machine or make it in a slow cooker.
-And a rice cooker works pretty well too.
+A rice cooker works pretty well too.

-In a fermenting box, set the temp to 122-140 F. (50-60 C.).
-Place the fresh garlic into the box and set the humidity to 60-80% for 10 hours.
-After that time has elapsed, change the setting to 106 F. (41 C.) and the humidity to 90% for 30 hours.
-After the 30 hours are up, change the setting again to 180 F. (82 C.) and a humidity of 95% for 200 hours.
+In a fermenting box, set the temp to 122 to 140 degrees F. (50-60 C.).
+Place the fresh garlic into the box and set the humidity to 60 to 80% for ten hours.
+After that time has elapsed, change the setting to 106 degrees F. (41 C.) and the humidity to 90% for 30 hours.
+After the 30 hours are up, change the setting again to 180 degrees F. (82 C.) and a humidity of 95% for 200 hours.
 If you do not wish to purchase a fermenting machine, then try to follow the same temperature setting with your rice cooker.